scorum/scorum/doc/advertising-budget-details.md

 # Advertising details

-Here are some details and insights abount how advertising budgets work.
+Here are some details and insights about how advertising budgets work.

 ## Table of contents
 * [How start_time and deadline will be aligned to blockchain interval?](#advalignment)